4 Top Tips For Visiting Center Parcs.

-Going on holiday – abroad or at home, can be a stressful time.
+Going on holiday – abroad or at home can be a stressful time.
 Especially financially.
 It can easily and quickly all add up.
-Granted Center Parcs may not be the ‘cheaper’ option of a family holiday.
+Granted Center Parcs may not be the ‘cheaper’ option for a family holiday.
 However I do believe that you get what you pay for and in most ways and terms, this rings true with Center Parcs.
-Though that’s not to say that saving money here and there wouldn’t go a miss and there’s definitely the opportunity to.
+Though that’s not to say that saving money here and there wouldn’t go amiss and there’s definitely the opportunity to.

 I wouldn’t say this is an imperative one for the length of your stay, as there’s always the possibility of enquiring in places whilst you’re out and about.
 However, I would suggest in booking your first night, especially if you plan to visit The Lake House, at Whinfell Forest, as they do get booked up pretty quickly.
 As we’ve found in the past.

 This is something we’ve done from our first visit.
 We have shopped at the Parc Mart once, but never again.
 Not for the big shop.
 It’s great for forgotten items, or you’ve run out of milk etc, but the prices are considerably more than what you’d pay at the nearest supermarket.
 For us, we always stop at Morrisons in Penrith, with a written shopping list that we put together before we set off.

 Unless it’s a seasonal visit/school holiday, don’t panic on booking all activities.

 Having visited at Christmas we were very aware of supply and demand of activities.
 Everyone wants to see Santa right!
 So it was a no-brainer that we had to book such activities pretty sharpish to get slots that we’d like over slots we’d work with.
 However, our other visits to Center Parcs have been during term time.
 Although still busy with children we’ve never found an activity full booked.
 Just booked up for particular days.
 If you’re looking to make an itinerary then book in advance.
 If there’s an activity that you 100% want to do, then book it.
 Failing that, just play it by ear.